 Tri-Valley’s school nurses help keep our students safe and healthy.

-When to Keep Students Home from School
+When to Keep Students Home

 If your child has any of these symptoms they should stay home until the symptoms subside or their doctor says it is okay to return.
 When in doubt, consult your child’s doctor or call the school nurse.